suitenumerique/meet/docs/installation.md

 - kubectl (https://kubernetes.io/docs/tasks/tools/)

 In order to initiate the local kind installation via **start-kind.sh** do the following:
+1) Make sure administrator/root user context is able to execute mkcert, docker, kind etc. commands or the script might fail
-- Download the script to the device where the above components are installed
+2) Download the script to the device where the above components are installed
-- make the script executable
+3) Make the script executable
-- run the script with proper permissions (administrator/sudo etc.)
+4) Run the script with proper permissions (administrator/sudo etc.)

 The output of the script will resemble the below example: